 - Tuesday, 9 July 2013 - World History workshop 'Connecting Currents: Histories of Migration in China and the Pacific'

 - Tuesday, 6 May 2014, 4pm, Mansfield Cooper building G19,'The End of Empire?
 Disease, Population and Technology in the Age of Emergent Globalization' workshop.

 Modern British Studies at Manchester draws together diverse expertise from within the department of History at Manchester in social, cultural, political and economic history.

-Despite the wide ranging interests of members, the cluster has a series of intellectual and methodological meeting points for engagement, debate and collaboration: micro history, life stories, memory, the relationship between high and popular culture, personal life, consumption and cosmopolitan cultures.
+Despite the wide-ranging interests of members, the cluster has a series of intellectual and methodological meeting points for engagement, debate and collaboration.
+Interests include:

 Research network members include:

 - Dr Christopher Godden

 - Prof Penny Summerfield